 The Space Constraint Reality

-A typical yacht galley offers between 4 and 12 square meters of working space.
-Compare this to a restaurant kitchen's 40-100 square meters.
+A typical yacht galley offers between 4 and 12 square metres of working space.
+Compare this to a restaurant kitchen's 40-100 square metres.
 The ratio of output expected to space available is inverted: guests expect restaurant-quality dining from a workspace smaller than most home kitchens.

 This isn't a limitation to overcome.
 It's a design parameter to optimize around.